 BP43 Where appropriate and proportionate, NRAs should require SMP operators to provide regulated products based on an explicit pricing obligation.
-Price control obligations can be implemented in different degrees, ranging from a requirement for prices to be cost-oriented and subject to rate approval through to specific charge controls such as a price obligation, SMP operators may still have an incentive to margin squeeze in relation to downstream products.
+Price control obligations can

+SMP operators may margin squeeze.
+It whether or not there is an explicit pricing obligation, SMP operators may still have an incentive to margin squeeze in relation to downstream products.
 Furthermore, alternative operators may face uncertainty regarding the principles and methodology for the assessment of margin squeeze which in turn could result in complaints not being resolved quickly.

-SMP operators offer pricing schemes a prices not allowing alternative operators to compete on a level playing field and/or enabling a viable business case.
+SMP operators offer pricing schemes / prices not allowing alternative operators to compete on a level playing field and/or enabling a viable business case.

-SMP operators offer pricing schemes on a discriminatory basis, or prices which do no allow a sufficient margin.
-In case of long-rur upfront commitments SMP operators offer prices not only reflecting the reduction of the risk for the investor.
+SMP operators offer pricing schemes on a discriminatory basis, or prices which do not allow a sufficient margin.
+In case of long-run upfront commitments SMP operators offer prices not only reflecting the reduction of the risk for the investor.